google/cro3/contrib/corp-ssh-helper-helper/README.md

 ## Uninstall

-You can uninstall this tool by deleting /usr/bin/corp-ssh-helper and ~/chromiumos/corp-ssh-helper-helper.sock in your chroot.
+You can uninstall this tool by deleting /usr/bin/corp-ssh-helper and ~/chromiumos/corp-ssh-helper-helper.sock **inside** the chroot.

 *** note
 **Warning**: Do not run the below command outside the chroot as it'll delete the real corp-ssh-helper.